This post may contain affiliate links, please see my disclosure policy to learn more.

 Instructions

-- While water is heating Grate your Preferred bar soap ( use a cheese grater or food processor) and add to the boiling water.
-Stir continuously over medium low heat until soap dissolves and is melted.
+• While the water is heating Grate your Preferred bar soap ( use a cheese grater or food processor) and add to the boiling water.
+Stir continuously over medium-low heat until soap dissolves and is melted.